 Monterey is a place, a grating noise, a quality of light, a tone, a habit, a nostalgia, a dream.-John Steinbeck, Cannery Row

 Last week I spent two days at the Asilomar Conference Center in Monterey, where I took the picture above.
-This is a welcome addition to my small Monterey Trees collection, in which I portray live and dead trees found in that County.
+This is a welcome addition to my small Monterey Trees series, in which I portray live and dead trees found in that County.
 This collection deviates from my usual work in that I apply a texture and a sepia tone to my images (see under Tips below for details).
+This post has a follow-up here.

 The conditions in windy Monterey County are very harsh on trees and one ubiquitous species there, Hesperocyparis macrocarpa, is particularly resilient.
 This coniferous tree, commonly known as the Monterey cypress, is one of several species of cypress trees endemic to California.
 One notable example is the iconic Lone Cypress at the 17-mile drive, one of the most photographed trees in this state, if not in the world.